vanderhoornm/android-MythTV-Leanfront/README.md

 ## Building

 - Clone from github.com two repositories bennettpeter/android-MythTV-Leanfront.git and bennettpeter/media.git.
 These must both be cloned into the same directory on your file system.
 - In the media directory, checkout the correct media branch.
 That can be found in the android-MythTV-Leanfront directory in file app/build.gradle approximately line 16.
 Currently this is 1.2.0-lf.
-That is the leanfron customized vereion of 1.2.0 of android media 3.
+That is the leanfront customized vereion of 1.2.0 of android media 3.
 - Download and install [Android Studio][studio].
 Also download the latest ndk and Cmake from within android studio.
 Look in the "Build" tab for a message about this.
 If you encounter this, switch to the requested NDK version.
 - Note the ndk version is referenced in the app/build.gradle file.
 You need to either download the version that is specified there or else update there to match the version you downloaded.
 - In the $HOME/Android directory create a link to the ndk, for example android-ndk -> Sdk/ndk/20.0.5594570